BuidlGuidl/oracle-challenge/README.md

 </details>

-👊 **Manual Testing**: Try manually changing the price of individual SimpleOracle contracts and adding new oracle nodes to see how the aggregated price changes:
+👊 **Manual Testing**: Notice how the onlyOwner modifiers are commented out to allow you to have full control.
+Try manually changing the price of individual SimpleOracle contracts and adding new oracle nodes to see how the aggregated price changes:

 1. **Change Prices**: Use the frontend to modify individual oracle prices